skeeto/skeeto.github.com/_posts/2025-04-19-WebAssembly-How-to-allocate-your-allocator.markdown

 This static variable technique works well only in an *exported* memory configuration, which is what `wasm-ld` uses by default.
-When a module exports its memory, it indicates how much linear memory it requires on start, and the WASM runtime allocates and zero-initializes it at module initialization time.
+When a module exports its memory, it indicates how much linear memory it requires on start, and the Wasm runtime allocates and zero-initializes it at module initialization time.
 C and C++ toolchains depend on that runtime zeroing to initialize static and global variables, which are defined to be so initialized.
 Compilers generate code assuming these variables are zero